Our Team

 Senior Associate

-Laura Grage has a background in nursing and public health in Alaska.
-Laura’s public health experience involves work on oral health and vaccine-preventable disease projects.
-More broadly she works to understand how social and economic factors impact health outcomes, often by analyzing data.
+Laura has a background in nursing and public health in Alaska.
+Laura’s public health experience involves work on oral health and vaccine-preventable disease research projects.
+More broadly she works to understand how social and economic factors impact health outcomes, with data.
 Laura believes in collaborations with unique partners and has seen rich and creative outcomes develop from such work.
-Prior to joining Information Insights, Laura has worked as an itinerant substitute public health nurse in northern Alaskan communities alongside work on research and program evaluation projects related to the COVID-19 pandemic.
-She continues to work on oral health projects with a coalition of professionals throughout the state.
+Prior to joining Information Insights, Laura has worked as a nurse for more than a decade in many settings from acute care, to community nursing in both Fairbanks, and rural communities.
 Laura has a masters degree in public health and a bachelor's degree in nursing from the University of Alaska Anchorage.
-Laura has over a decade of experience as a registered nurse in both acute care and community nursing.
-She is the first member of her family to graduate from college and so she holds dear to her heart, educational programs for Alaskans of all ages.
-Outside of work, Laura enjoys nordic skiing, biking, hiking and backpacking, gardening, potlucks, and paddling.
+Outside of work, she enjoys nordic skiing, biking, hiking and backpacking, gardening, potlucks, and paddling.

 Lauren Criss-Carboy